Accommodation

 Residential Bursary 19 – 30 years

-If you are studying a further education course, your daily return travelling time would be more than 2 hours and your household income is less than £31,000, you may be eligible for assistance with accommodation costs with a Residential Bursary.
+If you are studying a further education course you may be eligible for assistance with accommodation costs with a Residential Bursary.

 If you need any help completing these applications, please call 0330 123 2523, and we can support you.

 Please be aware that the Residential Bursary is for students who have no alternative but to lodge in order to attend their chosen course of study.
-It only pays for the 36 weeks of the academic year and any holiday payments or shortfall in costs will be your responsibility.
-If you are a mature learner (19 – 30) it is expected that you retain a home address and you will need to provide evidence of this.
+It only pays for the 36 weeks of the academic year and any shortfall in costs will be your responsibility.
+It is expected that you retain a home address and you will need to provide evidence of this.
 You cannot be in receipt of Housing Benefit / housing element of Universal Credit, and if you are co-habiting you can only claim your share of any rental costs.

 Get in touch